Semyon Varlamov

 He first played professionally with Lokomotiv Yaroslavl of the then Russian Superleague (RSL) after he was drafted in the first round, 23rd overall, by the Washington Capitals in the 2006 NHL Entry Draft.
-He would later spend eight NHL seasons with the Avalanche before signing with the Islanders in the summer of 2019.
+He would later spend eight NHL seasons with the Colorado Avalanche before signing with the Islanders in the summer of 2019.

 Playing career

 Early career

 Varlamov grew up in Kuybyshev, developing his skills under the VVS hockey program.
 Before learning to skate properly, he started playing in net at the age of eight, preferring the goalie stick to the inferior bandy sticks that mite-level players were using at the time.
 The young goalie moved to Yaroslavl in his early teens and quickly established himself as the club's dominant goalie.
 During the 2004–05 season, Varlamov made his debut on Lokomotiv's junior farm club, Lokomotiv-2, playing as backup to Ivan Kasutin in the 1st League (Russia 3).
 During the summer of 2005, Kasutin was loaned to Penza, effectively making Varlamov the starting goalie for the 2005–06 season.
 In 2008, he helped lead Lokomotiv Yaroslavl to the Russian Super League finals.